 Create engaging, human-like interactions for chatbots.
 Use intent and slot matching to implement different types of question-and-answer workflows.

-The admin configures questions and answers in the Content Designer and the UI sends requests to Amazon API Gateway to save the questions and answers.
+Configure questions and answers in the Content Designer.
+The UI sends requests to Amazon API Gateway to save the questions and answers.

-The Content Designer AWS Lambda function saves the input in Amazon OpenSearch Service in a questions bank index.
+The Content Designer AWS Lambda function saves the input in Amazon OpenSearch Service in a question's bank index.
+If using text embeddings, these request pass through a machine learning (ML) model, hosted on Amazon SageMaker, to generate embeddings before being saved into the question bank on OpenSearch.

-Amazon Lex forwards requests to the AWS Lambda (Bot Fulfillment) function.
-Users can also send requests to this Lambda function via Amazon Alexa devices.
+Amazon Lex forwards requests to the Bot Fulfillment Lambda function.
+Chatbot users can also send requests to this Lambda function through Amazon Alexa devices.

-The Bot Fulfillment function takes the users input and uses Amazon Comprehend and Amazon Translate (if necessary) to translate non-English requests to English and then looks up the answer in Amazon OpenSearch Service.
+The Bot Fulfillment Lambda function takes the user's input and uses Amazon Comprehend and Amazon Translate (if necessary) to translate non-English requests to English, and then looks up the answer in OpenSearch.
+If using large language model (LLM) features, such as text generation and text embeddings, these requests first pass through various ML models hosted on SageMaker.
+SageMaker generates the search query and embeddings to compare with those saved in the question bank on OpenSearch.